Training Course for the Amateur Radio Operator Certificate with Advanced Qualification

 We will use instruments like multimeter, oscilloscope, signal generator, spectrum analyzer, and vector network analyzer to help students visualize some of the important concepts in measurements, RF and antenna theories.
 For those with limited knowledge on electronics, we will demonstrate the use of real components.
-On the receiver and transmitter topics , we will illustrate the functional building blocks by examining a real transceiver.
-Due to the amount of illustrations and interactions required for the course, we intend to offer it only if we can do so in-person.
+On the receiver and transmitter topics, we will illustrate the functional building blocks by examining a real transceiver.
+Due to the amount of illustrations and interactions required for the course, we shall only offer this course in-person.

 |Sessions||One a year in September|

 |Course Length||Unless advised otherwise the course runs for four consecutive Saturday afternoons.|

 |Course Materials||Students are provided a copy of VECTOR’s Amateur Radio Advanced Qualification Course Book.|